 Club Champion – Ladies and Men’s

-The Club Champion Award is an age-graded competition, using best recorded times from 2 distances from 5k to half marathon.
+The Club Champion Award is an age-graded competition, using best recorded times from 2 distances from 5k to half marathon (official events only, parkrun not permitted).
 The man and woman with the highest aggregate age-related score become Club Champions.

 A reminder goes out to runners towards the end of the year asking for members to submit details of their 2 best races to the Awards team.
 You have to be in it to win it.